cahyofendhi/LiveData/README.md

 # LiveData
-Simple example mvvm android architecture component livedata with data binding and writtent in kotlin
+Simple example android architecture component livedata with data binding and writtent in kotlin using MVVM pattern